ansys/ansys-sphinx-theme/doc/source/user_guide/extensions.rst

 Linkcode extension
 -------------------

-The Linkcode extension automatically adds "View Source" links to the documentation for Python, C, C++, and JavaScript objects.
+The Linkcode extension automatically adds "Source" links to the documentation for Python, C, C++, and JavaScript objects.
 It allows you to link to the source code hosted on GitHub.

 Installation